estefan3112/MAME-Realistic-Bezel-Artwork/README.md

 (2) In each view, the order matters now.
 So screen must be first and then overlapping bezels.
-(3) Old Overlay Elements now need blend="multiply" as element attribute (4) Old Backdrop Elements nw need blend="add" as element attribute
+(3) Old Overlay Elements now need blend="multiply" as element attribute (4) Old Backdrop Elements nw need blend="add" as element attribute Very helpful explanations by Mr. Do: https://mrdo.mameworld.info - post of November 22, 2020.

 # W.I.P. - so stay tuned :)